DjangoGirls/tutorial/en/django_forms/README.md

     return render(request, 'blog/post_edit.html', {'form': form})
 ```

-When we submit the form, we are brought back to the same view, but this time we have some more data in `request`, more specifically in `request.POST` (the naming has nothing to do with a blog "post"; it's to do with the fact that we're "posting" data).
+When we submit the form, we are brought back to the same view, but this time we have some more data in `request`, more specifically in `request.POST`.
+(The naming has nothing to do with a blog "post"; it's to do with the fact that we're "posting" data.)
 Remember how in the HTML file, our `<form>` definition had the variable `method="POST"`?
 All the fields from the form are now in `request.POST`.
-You should not rename `POST` to anything else (the only other valid value for `method` is `GET`, but we have no time to explain what the difference is).
+You should not rename `POST` to anything else.
+(The only other valid value for `method` is `GET`, but we have no time to explain what the difference is.)

 So in our *view* we have two separate situations to handle: first, when we access the page for the first time and we want a blank form, and second, when we go back to the *view* with all form data we just typed.
 So we need to add a condition (we will use `if` for that):